pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/mathematics/week 4/lec3-Algebra-of-polynomials-Addition-&-Subtraction.md

 ---
-title: Degree of Polynomials
+title: Algebra of Polynomials
 date: 2025-05-08
-weight: 42
+weight: 43
 ---

 Hello there!
 Great to continue our discussion on polynomials!
 You're keen to understand the **Algebra of Polynomials**, specifically **Addition** and **Subtraction**, with ease and emojis.
 Let's get right to it! ➕➖